Flax processing, spinning, weaving & natural dyeing with Susie Gillespie

 Suitable for complete beginners and experienced spinners and weavers and you will come away with your own linen cushion cover or piece of artwork designed and created by you.

-Course price £875, fully residential including 5 days tuition, all materials, accommodation in the Farm House and Barn House, breakfast, lunch and dinner.
+Course price £895, fully residential including 4 days tuition, all materials, 5 nights accommodation in the Farm House and Barn House, breakfast, lunch and dinner along with 1 free day to explore the towns, villages and countryside of South Devon and an evening meal out at the fabulous Riverford Field Kitchen.

 To enquire about course availability please click here

 May course dates: May Saturday 18th to Wednesday 22nd with accommodation dates Friday 17th to Tuesday 21st – full

 September course dates: September Monday 2nd to Friday 6th with accommodation dates Friday 1st to Thursday 5th – full

 To enquire about course availability please click here